 Keep in mind that safety should be your number one concern as people are rescued from dangerous hiking situations weekly and throughout the year.
 The weather can change quickly at higher altitudes and flooding is not uncommon in the winter months.
-If you want to see the most and enjoy the adventure to the utmost it is best to consider booking a guided hike.
+If you want to see the most and enjoy the adventure to the utmost it is best to consider booking a guided hike or combo activity.
 You’ll see and learn more, and stay safe, while with a professional guide!

 Here are few suggestions to give you an idea of the types of hikes to do in Maui:

 This is one of the best and safest hikes you can do on the Hana side of Maui.
 The rainforest meets the ocean at this section of Haleakala National Park and offers some of the best viewpoints of the lush Hana coastline.
 An entrance fee is required and the facilities are top notch.
 There are basically two parts of the same trails here, the upper and lower parts of Pipiwai trail.
 The lower section starts from the ranger station down to the ocean where Oheo Gulch and the pools are located.
 The path continues up the gulch overlooking the pools and ocean.

 The upper part starts on the other side of Hana Highway and winds through the rainforest of bamboo and raised walkways.
 At the top of this trail is a 200ft waterfall.
 The entire round trip hike will take about 2 hours with a stop at the waterfall.

 Sliding Sands Out Kaupo Gap